fadushin/esp8266/micropython/uhttpd/README.md

 This package includes a Request Handler for servicing files on the micropython file system (e.g., HTML, Javascript, CSS, etc), as well as a Request Handler for managing REST-ful API calls, essential components in any modern web-based application.
 The API Request Handler in turn supports the addition of application-specific API Handlers, described in more detail below.

+The `uhttpd` server makes use of the excellent [micropython-lib](https://github.com/micropython/micropython-lib) `uasyncio` library.
+Once started, the `uhttpd` server makes a blocking call that runs in the foreground.
+However, under the hood, the `uhttpd` server is just an asyncio task, which, with proper care, can be used in tandem with other tasks that run cooperatively on the the device.

-Once started, the `uhttpd` server runs in the background, so that the ESP8266 can do other tasks.
-When the server accepts a request, however, the ESP8266 will block for the period of time it takes to process the request, i.e., read and parse the request sent from the client, dispatch the parsed request to the designated handler to get a response, and send the response back to the client.
+When the server accepts a request, the ESP8266 will get scheduled to execute for the period of time it takes to process the request, i.e., read and parse the request sent from the client, dispatch the parsed request to the designated handler to get a response, and send the response back to the client.
 Ordinarily, this should only take a few milliseconds, but applications may vary in their request processing time.

 TCP/IP connections between clients and the `uhttpd` server endure for the duration of a single request.
 Once the client opens a connection to the server, the server will dispatch the request to an appropriate handler and wait for the response from the handler.
 It will then send the response back to the client on the open connection, and then close the connection to the client.